Deugz/Deugz.github.io/_website/_sources/index.rst.txt

 Welcome to Vincent Deguin's Blog!
 ================================

 Hello World!
-Find more about me here: :ref:`about`
+Find more about me here: :ref:`Intro`

 Here is a list of most recent posts: